piiano/flows/cli/README.md

 #### Flows cli script options
 1. `FLOWS_SKIP_ENGINE` - Setting to `true` skips the engine and runs just the viewer on the existing report (This variable is only used by the flows-cli script).
 2. `FLOWS_SKIP_VIEWER` - Setting to `true` skips the viewer causing the script to exit after scanning (This variable is only used by the flows-cli script).
+3. `FLOWS_PORT` - By default is 3000.
+The flows viewer will run on this port unless it is already taken.
+In that case the script will automatically find the next available port.

 #### Flows engine options
 1. `PIIANO_CS_JAVA_VERSION` - Specifies the Java version used for building the repository.
 When not provided the Piiano Flows container will attempt to automatically detect the right version.